Leadership Skills for MedTech Founders and CEOs

 - 4 min read

-Leading a MedTech startup is a unique challenge, demanding more than technical skill or innovative ideas.
-In "Leadership Skills for MedTech Founders and CEOs," presented by Avio MedTech Consulting and led by executive coach Nirav Sheth, participants were invited to explore what separates competent founders from truly effective, resilient leaders.
+In today's fast-paced world, leading a MedTech startup presents unique challenges.
+It requires more than just technical skills or innovative ideas.
+The recent webinar, "Leadership Skills for MedTech Founders and CEOs," presented by Avio MedTech Consulting and led by executive coach Nirav Sheth, explored what distinguishes competent founders from truly effective and resilient leaders.

 If you missed the webinar, you can watch a recording below